Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-A campaign helping women and men in unsafe situations in pubs and bars is being rolled out across the Bassetlaw district.
+The Ask for Angela campaign is aimed at helping women and men in unsafe situations in pubs and bars.

 Inspector Crawford created the Ask for Angela campaign in 2016.